 If the grievance is not satisfactorily resolved during Step 3, the grievant may file a written appeal with the School Board.
 Written appeals should be sent to the School Board Chair within thirty (30) days of the disposition at Step 2 and at least one week prior to the next scheduled School Board meeting.

-Provided that the appeal is filed with the School Board Chair within one week’s of the School Board regularly scheduled meeting, the School Board will consider the appeal at its next meeting.
+Provided that the appeal is filed with the School Board Chair within one week’s of the School Board’s regularly scheduled meeting, the School Board will consider the appeal at its next meeting.

 Within ten (10) working days of addressing the grievance, the School Board will issue a written decision to the grievant.